 A learning mentor supports the development of their learners’ knowledge, skills and behaviours, particularly in applying theoretical learning in practical work environments (and usually on a one-to-one, or small group, basis).
 They give practical, technical and/or pastoral support and guidance.

 To embark on this apprenticeship in the equine industry you will need some experience of working in this field in order to guide and advise those who are less experienced and new to a work role.

-This is a great next step in your career, designed to develop and grow your skills while helping to guide others.
+This is a great next step in your career, designed to develop and grow your mentoring skills, whilst motivating, guiding and inspiring others.

 No matter what accomplishments you achieve, somebody helped you.